SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

  });
 ```

-Test this works with 2 instances of the app - open the app in another tab and write a message for 2 users and check that this works in the terminal.
+Test this works with 2 instances of the app - 2 localhost:5000 in 2 chrome browser tabs and write a message for 2 users and check that this works in the terminal.

 3. Create namespaces
    Namespaces are internal routes to separate rooms/ conversations using the `io.of()` method, which takes the argument of the internal route - it means that this server is dedicated to the internal user - the Head Teacher in this app.

-To set the name space up, you need to add the namespace and assign it to a variable.
+To set the name space up,in Express `server.js` you need to add the namespace and assign it to a variable.

 `const headTeacher = io.of("/headTeacher");`